-The Chairman to declare the meeting open.
+The Chairman declared the meeting open at 2.14pm.

 1.1.
 ACKNOWLEDGEMENT OF COUNTRY

 We acknowledge the Noongar people of this area and recognise their continuing connection to land, waters and community.
 We pay respect to both the Aboriginal and non-Aboriginal people past, present and emerging.